-- Section-A: It will have question No.1 consisting of 12 very short answer questions from theentire syllabus with answer to each question up to five lines in length.
+SectionA: It will have question No.1 consisting of 12 very short answer questions from the entire syllabus with answer to each question up to five lines in length.
 Students will attempt 10 questions.
-Each question will carry one mark; the total weightage being 10 marks. - Section-B: It will consist of essay type/numerical questions up to five pages in length.
-Fourquestions numbering 2, 3, 4 and 5 will be set by the examiner from Part-I of the syllabus.
+Each numbering 2, 3, 4 and 5 will be set by the examiner from Part-I of the syllabus.
 The candidates will be required to attempt any two questions.
-Each question will carry 10 marks.
-The total weightage of this section shall be 20 marks. - Section-C: It will consist of essay type/numerical questions with answer to each question up to five pages in length.
-Four questions numbering 6, 7,8 and 9 will be set by the examiner from Part-II of the syllabus.
+Each question will carry10 marks.
+The total length.
+Four, questions numbering 6, 7, 8 and 9 will be set by the examiner from Part-II of the syllabus.
 The candidates will be required to attempt any two questions.
-Each question will carry 10 marks.
-The total weightage of the section shall be 20 marks.
+Each question will